-Below is a picture of what Microsoft Excel's main screen may look like.
-As you can notice the working environment is a several boxes or what are referred to as cells.
-Across the top you will notice alphabetic letters which represent columns.
+Below is a picture of what Microsoft Excel's main screen may look.
+As you can see, the working environment is several boxes, referred to as cells.
+Across the top, you will notice alphabetic letters, which represent columns.
 Columns are rows that lay vertically.
-Along the left hand side of the screen you notice numbers these are to represent the rows which go horizontally or left to right.
+Along the left side of the screen you will notice numbers, which represent the rows and go horizontally, or left to right.

-Before creating the spread sheet the user must decide how the spread sheet is going to work and what its function is.
-We are going to create a layout of a basic checking account spread sheet to show you some key features of Excel.
-As you can notice with the bottom example we have created a blue bar to distinguish the categories of the checking account.
-To change the colors of cells you first must highlight the cells you wish to change colors.
-Hint if you want to highlight the whole row or column click on the letter or number of the row or column that you want to highlight.
-Once the selected cells have been highlighted on the main tool bar click on Format / Cells / Patterns, under pattern select the color that you would like the cells to be if you do not want the cells to be a completely blue you can also select the pattern in this window as well.
+Before creating a spreadsheet, the user must decide how the spreadsheet is going to work and what its function is.
+We are going to create a layout of a basic checking account spreadsheet to show you some key features of Excel.
+As you can see with the bottom example, we have created a blue bar to distinguish the categories of the checking account.
+To change the colors of cells, you first must highlight the cells you want to change colors.

-When creating information on the spread sheets changing the number format may be required to create a dollar format such as $5.45 instead of 5.45 to help readers understand the format.
-Select the cells you wish to change the format of and click Format / and within the Number tab as shown below notice the category box that allows you to choose the scheme for the numbers.
-Currently selected is Currency, once selected additional options can be set such as as setting the decimal placing value in this case we set the standard decimal of 2, we have also set the symbol to $ to other currencies around the world.
+When creating information on the spreadsheets, changing the number format may be required to create a dollar format, such as $5.45 instead of 5.45.
+Number formats help readers understand the number value.
+Select the cells you want to change the format of and click Format.
+In the Format Cells window, on the Number tab as shown below, notice the Category section that allows you to choose the scheme for the numbers.
+With Currency, additional options can be set, such as setting the decimal place, which defaults to 2.
+The default symbol is $, which can be changed, if desired.

-Note: If you did not highlight a cell with a number format you will not get an example as shown below.
+If you did not highlight a cell with a number format, you will not get an example as shown below.